Hi — I'm Emily! I am currently pursuing my B.S. in Mathematics & M.S. in Computer Science at Stanford University.

 Inspired by human cognition, I aspire to develop machines that can perceive, understand, and reason

 about the visual world with human-like flexibility and adaptability.
-In particular, I am interested in
+I am especially interested in

-A summer program designed to ignite students' passion for AI by exposing them to cutting-edge advancements in the field —- just as it sparked my own interest when I attended it in high school.
+Stanford AI4ALL.
+A summer program designed to ignite students' passion for AI through early, hands-on exposure to the field — an experience that sparked my early interest in AI when I attended it in high school.

 Program Manager, 2020-Present.